 The 25-Year Evolution of Web Design

-The web design industry has undergone a radical transformation over the past quarter-century.
-From the artisanal era of hand-coded markup to the sophisticated design systems of today, this journey reflects a profound shift in technology, technical tools, and user expectations.
+The web design industry has undergone a significant transformation over the past quarter-century.
+From the artisanal era of hand-coded markup to the sophisticated design systems of today, this journey reflects deep changes in technology, professional tooling, and user expectations.

 The Artisanal Era: Hand-Coded Markup and GIF Animations

 In the late 1990s, web design was a meticulously manual craft.
-Designers—myself included—built the early web using HTML tables and inline styles, often without the benefit of CSS.
+Designers, myself included, built the early web using HTML tables and inline styles for structure, often without the benefit of CSS.
 During this period, I focused on creating custom GIF animations, working with individual pixels to build assets by hand.
+We weren’t just building sites; we were pioneering the syntax of a new visual language.
 Optimization was a critical necessity in an era of limited bandwidth, where every kilobyte impacted performance and accessibility.

 As digital literacy expanded, so did the requirements for complex functionality.
 By the mid-2000s, the industry evolved beyond aesthetics to embrace the core principles of User Experience (UX) design.
-The goal shifted toward creating websites that were intuitively functional and accessible.
+The goal became to design websites that were intuitively functional and accessible.
 Wireframes and prototypes became foundational tools, allowing designers to map user journeys and information architecture long before initiating high-fidelity visual design.

-The introduction of smartphones catalyzed a paradigm shift in the web design evolution.
-The advent of responsive design allowed interfaces to adapt fluidly across various viewports.
+The introduction of smartphones catalyzed a paradigm shift.
+The rise of responsive design in the late 2000s allowed interfaces to adapt fluidly across various viewports.
 As mobile traffic surpassed desktop, the industry adopted a mobile-first approach.
 This methodology ensures that core functionality is optimized for the most constrained environments before scaling upward to larger screen resolutions.

 Democratization Through CMS Platforms